Oranee-code/Oranee-code/README.md

-## Hi there 👋 I'm Oranee a Full-Stack Devoloper based in Wellington, New Zealand 🇳🇿
+## Hi there 👋 I'm Oranee a Full-Stack Devoloper

-🌟
+🌟 I recently completed a full stack devolopment bootcamp at Dev Academy

+Where I discovered how much I enjoy building creative and user-friendly web applications that make an impact.

 🛠️ Tech
 --